Tonks89/RoboND-DeepLearning_Project/writeup.md

 * The final network architecture accomplished this project's goals and doesn't take alot of time to train.
 However, I would like to experiment with even more complex architectures and analyze their impact on the final score.

-* Finally, tuning the hyperparameters by hand can be inefficient and time consuming a solution could be to use the grid search capability from the scikit-learn python machine learning library to automate this process, as shown [here](https://machinelearningmastery.com/grid-search-hyperparameters-deep-learning-models-python-keras/).
+* Finally, tuning the hyperparameters by hand can be inefficient and time consuming.
+A solution could be to use the grid search capability from the scikit-learn python machine learning library to automate this process, as shown [here](https://machinelearningmastery.com/grid-search-hyperparameters-deep-learning-models-python-keras/).